JohnAugustineMcCain/Trivalent/README.md

 I developed the foundations of this over the course of *two weeks* while working in my profession: Convenience store employee

-It is my humble and peaceful belief that combination of these ideas and their historical roots + working code + practical applications makes this work essentially unassailable.​​​​​​​​​​​​​​​​
+It is my humble belief that combination of these ideas and their historical roots + working code + practical applications makes this work potentially groundbreaking.​​​​​​​​​​​​​​​​

 **For Context of why I am working on this:**
 📄 [My final work (so far)](P_vs_NP__Proven_Unprovable.pdf)